How to plant Dahlia

 How to plant Dahlia tubers

-— Dahlias are half hardy, which means that should be kept frost free over winter and during spring.
+— Dahlias are half hardy, which means they should be kept frost free over winter and during spring.

 — Plant with the stump of last year’s stem facing upwards.
-The tuber should be fully submerged but with the stump just below the soil surface.
+The tubers should be fully submerged but with the stump just level with the soil surface.

-— Plant one tuber per 8-10” pot if growing on during spring.
-When planting outside, space the tubers around 30-50cm apart from each other.
+— When planting into borders, space the dahlias around 30-50cm apart from each other.
 Compact varieties don’t need so much space.

 — Water-in thoroughly after planting and continue to water regularly once in full growth, but only when the soil appears to be nearly dry.